Former justice minister gets three-year prison term over vote-buying scandal

-The court also ordered the 58-year-old former minister to pay ¥1.3 million in fines.
+Prosecutors had sought a four-year prison term and the forfeiture of ¥1.5 million during the 58-year-old former House of Representatives lawmaker's trial at the Tokyo District Court, arguing his crimes were "an unprecedented, extremely vicious violation of the Public Offices Election Law."

-The ruling was handed down by Presiding Judge Yasuaki Takahashi.
-The prosecution had pressed for a prison term of four years and fines of ¥1.5 million for Kawai, while the defense had sought a suspended sentence.
+The defense in its closing argument asked for a suspended sentence on the grounds that Kawai had admitted to most of the charges and resigned as a lawmaker.

-According to the indictment, Kawai gave some ¥29 million in total to 100 people, including local politicians and supporters in Hiroshima Prefecture, from March to August 2019, in conspiracy with his wife, Anri, 47, to buy votes for her in the July 2019 Upper House election in violation of the public offices election law.
+According to the indictment, Kawai handed out a total of about ¥29 million to 100 local politicians and supporters in return for securing votes for his wife in the House of Councillors election in July 2019.

-Kawai, formerly a member of the ruling Liberal Democratic Party, has already quit as a Lower House lawmaker.
+Kawai asserted his innocence at the beginning of the trial last August but reversed course and later pleaded guilty, saying during a court hearing in March, "I cannot deny that I desired to get my wife elected."
+He admitted that the cash he gave out to 90 individuals was for vote buying and resigned as a lawmaker.

-When the ruling becomes finalized, Kawai will have his civil rights suspended.
-This will make it impossible for him to run in an election for a certain period.
+The LDP headquarters had approved his wife, Anri Kawai, as an additional candidate in the Hiroshima constituency with the aim of winning two seats, but the move was not backed by the prefectural party chapter.
+The prosecution cited the difficult situation as a motive for Kawai's actions.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.